 Express Cards on iOS/watchOS have a special place on the Apple Pay platform.
 First of all there are only 3:

-- Suica was the first to appear with the Apple Pay Japan launch in October 2016
+- Suica was the first to appear with the Apple Pay Japan launch in October 2016.
+This is FeliCa technology.

-- Beijing and Shanghai transit cards arrived with iOS 11.3 in March 2018, these are still listed as ‘beta’ product
+- Beijing and Shanghai transit cards arrived with iOS 11.3 in March 2018, these are still listed as ‘beta’ product.
+This is PBOC technology.

-- Student ID contactless passes were added on October 2, 2018, like Suica these are FeliCa and not ‘beta’
+- Student ID contactless passes were added on October 2, 2018.
+This is MIFARE technology.

 Express cards share common features: